galaxyproject/planemo/docs/commands/conda_install.rst

 **Options**::

       --conda_prefix DIRECTORY        Conda prefix to use for conda dependency commands.
       --conda_exec PATH               Location of conda executable.
       --conda_debug                   Enable more verbose conda logging.
+      --conda_channels, --conda_ensure_channels TEXT
-      --conda_ensure_channels TEXT  Ensure conda is configured with specified comma separated list of channels.
+                                      Ensure conda is configured with specified
+                                      comma separated list of channels.
+      --global                        Install Conda dependencies globally instead of in requirement specific environments packaged
+                                      for tools.
+If the Conda bin directory is on your PATH, tools may still use binaries but this is more designed for interactive testing and debugging.
+      --conda_auto_init / --no_conda_auto_init
+                                      Conda dependency resolution for Galaxy will
+                                      auto install conda itself using miniconda if not availabe on conda_prefix.
       --help                          Show this message and exit.